Best Silk Pillowcase for Hair Breakage & Smoother, Stronger Strands

 How Cotton Pillowcases Affect Your Hair Overnight

 If you’ve ever gone to bed with smooth, styled hair only to wake up with frizz, flat spots, or a halo of tangles, your pillowcase could be the reason.
-Cotton, while comfortable, isn’t always the gentlest choice for hair—especially if it’s fine, curly, or chemically treated.
+Cotton, while comfortable, isn’t always the gentlest choice for hair, especially if your strands are curly, fine, chemically processed, or prone to dryness.

-Blissy’s 22 momme Mulberry silk pillowcase is loved for the details that make a real difference — its buttery soft finish, slim hidden zipper, and naturally hypoallergenic fabric work together to tame frizz, protect fragile ends, and help curls and styles stay in place overnight.
+Blissy’s 22 momme Mulberry silk pillowcase has a buttery-soft finish, slim hidden zipper, and naturally hypoallergenic fabric that work together to tame frizz, protect fragile ends, and help curls and styles stay in place while you sleep.

 Why people love it:

-- 100% Grade 6A Mulberry silk – ultra-smooth and dense weave to help hair glide without snagging
+• 100% Grade 6A Mulberry silk with an ultra-smooth, dense weave that lets hair glide without snagging or catching

-- 22 momme weight – thick enough to last, soft enough to feel luxurious
+• 22 momme weight that is thick enough to last years and soft enough to feel truly luxurious against your skin

-- Hidden zipper – keeps the pillowcase in place all night without slipping
+• Hidden zipper closure that keeps the pillowcase secure on your pillow all night without slipping or bunching

-- Range of colors and sizes – easy to match with your bedding and style
+• Available in a wide range of colors and sizes to match your bedding and personal style

 Silk Pillowcase Benefits for Every Hair Type